What is schizoid personality disorder?

 - lacking motivation

 Your doctor will begin with a complete physical examination.
-This is done to look for any physical conditions that may be causing your symptoms.
-Your doctor may refer you to a mental health professional.
+This looks for any physical conditions that may be causing your symptoms.
+Your doctor may also refer you to a mental health professional.

 A mental health professional will complete a psychiatric assessment.
 This may involve filling out questionnaires about your symptoms and thoughts.
 You will also have an interview with the mental health professional.
-You will be asked questions about your childhood, relationships, and job history.
-A mental health professional will use your responses from all the tests to give a diagnosis.
-He or she may also create a treatment plan for you.
+They will ask you questions about your childhood, relationships, and job history.
+Your responses will help the mental health professional give a diagnosis.
+They may also create a treatment plan for you, if you’re interested in pursuing treatment.

-Medication is generally not used unless other treatment methods are not working.
+- Medication is generally not used unless other treatment methods aren’t working.
+There are no FDA-approved medications to treat personality disorders.
+However, medications may be used to treat other conditions that occur along with personality disorders, such as depression or anxiety.
 Bupropion may be used to increase feelings of pleasure.
 Antipsychotic medications can be used to treat feelings of indifference.
-These medications can also help encourage social interactions.